d3coys/function-grapher/README.md

 Grading Criteria:

-1. The assignment should be demonstrate the ability to graph a given function

-2. The assignment should include one of the specified formulas or does it allow the user to enter the formula

-3. User should be able to rotate and scale the graphed function

-4. An Axis helper should be included in the scene (the object that indicates the x, y, and z dimensions)

-5. A plane (either solid or wireframe) should be perpendicular to the object at the origin included

-6. The JavaScript / Three.js code should be well documented
+Does the assignment demonstrate the ability to graph a given function?
+(Yes/No) Does the assignment include one of the specified formulas or does it allow the user to enter the formula?
+(Yes/No) Can the user rotate and scale the graphed function?
+(Yes/No) Was an Axis helper included in the scene (the object that indicates the x, y, and z dimensions)?
+(Yes/No) Was a plane (either solid or wireframe) perpendicular to the object at the origin included?
+(Yes/No) Was the JavaScript / Three.js code well documented (Scale of 1-4 where 1 is no comments and 4 is comprehensive comments)